Volscente/NexusLLM/documentation/docs/evaluation.md

-# General
+# LLMs Evaluation
+## Introduction
-## Areas of Evaluation
+### Areas of Evaluation
 An evaluation framework for LLMs should target two main areas:

 - **Use Case** or **Dynamic Behavior Evaluation** - Custom metrics that directly measure how well the LLM is performing regarding the specific task
 - **System Architecture** - Generic metrics on, for example, faithfulness of information retrieved by the RAG or the Task Completion for AI Agents

-## LLM Standalone Metrics
+### LLM Standalone Metrics
 These metrics are related to evaluate LLM against standardised benchmarks:

 - GLUE
 - SyperGLUE
 - HellaSwag
 - TruthfulQA
 - MMLU

-## Online vs. Offline Evaluation
+### Online vs. Offline Evaluation
-### Motivation
 Offline evaluation usually proves valuable in the initial development stages of features, but it falls short in assessing how model changes impact the user experience in a live production environment.

-### Definitions
-- **Offline** - Offline evaluation scrutinizes LLMs against specific datasets.
+- **Offline** - Offline evaluation scrutinizes LLMs against specific datasets
+- **Online** - Test the E2E system

-## Evaluation Methodologies
+### Evaluation Methodologies

 ![LLM Evaluation Methodologies](./images/llm_evaluation_methodologies.png)

-# LLM Evaluation Metrics
+## LLM Evaluation Metrics
-## General List
+### General List
 - **Answer Relevancy** - Determines whether an LLM output is able to address the given input and certain context and rules ✅
 - **Task Completion** - Determines whether an LLM agent is able to complete the task it was set out to do ⚠️ &rarr; How to determine completion state?
 - **Correctness** - Determines whether an LLM output is factually correct based on some ground truth ✅